4 COVID-19 cases confirmed

 The Centre for Health Protection today announced it is investigating four additional cases of COVID-19.

-The new cases involve three men and a woman aged 22 to 60.

-All of them had travelled during the incubation period and one is an overseas student.
+The newly reported cases involve two males and two females aged between 13 and 39.
+All of the patients travelled during the incubation period and one is an overseas student.

 For information and health advice on COVID-19, visit the Government's dedicated webpage.